 For background, segregated funds or “seg funds” are mutual fund clones offered by life insurance companies.
 However, seg funds provide a guarantee on your capital/deposits over mutual funds.
 For example with some seg funds, after 10 years if your investments crash, the life insurance company guarantees at a minimum that you’ll have all of your deposits back.
 This guarantee typically comes in the form of higher fund fee costs (and thus lower earnings).

 Seg funds are not normally advocated (well, not by some consumer advocates anyway) as a good choice for retirement planning.
-The long time frames involved with retirement planning mean the higher (expected) returns that come with mutual funds are likely a better choice.
+The long time frames involved with retirement planning mean the higher (expected) returns that come with other funds are likely a better choice.
 RESPs however are a different beast – there is a much more limited time frame – 18 years at the most and likely less than that.
 And much more concerning for investors as well.
 There’s a hard and short deadline for the RESP withdrawals.
 If markets crash right when your kids go to university, there’s no time for recovery – the money has to come out right then.
 With no time to wait for a recovery, this makes seg fund guarantees a good consideration for the cost.

 So how much does it cost to get the seg fund, and is it worth the cost in order to cover the risk of a market crash?
 Let’s look at some numbers…